cloudflare/workers-honeycomb-logger/README.md

 The next step depends on if you are using the `addEventListener` format or the new module format (required for Durable Objects)

+⚠️ You also need to enable the `Automatically unpack nested JSON` setting in the dataset settings in https://ui.honeycomb.io to be able to query over all the data that is automatically included.

 #### AddEventListener configuration

 To configure the package, you need to wrap your listener with the honeycomb logger.
 So if your current code looks something like this: